Navdeep281/Html-and-CSS/README.md

 This is a display of sample websites that i made using HTML and CSS

 ## Projects
-- Flower shop Website
+- Bootstrap Website
 - One-Page Website
 - My Portfolio

-## Flower shop Website
+## Bootstrap Website

 This is a home page of a flower shop.
 It is styled by CSS and contain bootstrap, form, jumbotron, Navbar, dropdowns.